Rongxuan-Zhou/Scene-Classification-and-Visualization-Tools-Based-on-Waymo-Dataset/draft.md

 Hi guys, we are excited to share  our project proposal titled 'Scene-Classification-and-Visualization-Tools-Based-on-Waymo-Dataset.'

 To begin with, let me briefly introduce Waymo.
 Waymo is a leader in autonomous driving technology, formerly known as the Google Self-Driving Car Project.
-Since its inception in 2009, Waymo has been at the forefront of innovation in this field, with its autonomous driving services completing over 200,000 rides weekly.
+Since its inception in 2009, Waymo has been at the forefront of innovation in this fieldx.

 The Waymo Open Dataset is a rich and diverse collection of synchronized LiDAR point clouds and high-resolution camera images.
 It spans various driving scenarios such as urban and suburban areas, day and night conditions, providing researchers with invaluable resources to advance autonomous vehicle technologies."